 While it's notoriously difficult to avoid fish in Japan (thanks in large part to dashi broth and bonito flakes), there are a handful of options for vegetarians in Tokyo—if you know where to look.

-Daigo specializes in fine dining vegetarian fare, offering kaiseki-style set menus extending from aperitif to dessert.
-Some dishes do contain small amounts of bonito flakes and eggs, so be sure to mention if you're strictly vegetarian or vegan.
+Daigo specializes in fine dining vegetarian Japanese cuisine, offering kaiseki-style set menus extending from aperitif to dessert.
+Some dishes do contain small amounts of bonito flakes and eggs, so be sure to mention if you're strictly vegetarian or looking for vegan food.
 Sitting at the foot of Mount Atago in Minato City, Tokyo, the restaurant offers a welcome retreat from the hustle and bustle of the city.